Abdulmumin1/yaqeen.me/src/routes/blog/posts/how-garbage-collector-works-under-the-hood-series.md

 ---
 title: 'How Garbage Collector works - Under The Hood series'

-description: 'A garbage collector is a program that automatically free up memory space allocated to objects that are no longer need to further the execution of the program.'
+description: 'A garbage collector is a program that automatically free up memory space allocated to objects that are no longer needed to further the execution of the program.'

 date: '2024-05-18'